 - Waddy Young

 Jack Chevigny, former coach of the Cardinals, and John O’Keefe, an executive with the Eagles, were also World War II casualties.
-The Pro Football Hall of Fame has chronicled the stories of these men, too.
+The Pro Football Hall of Fame has chronicled the stories of these 23 men, too.
 Lummus received the Medal of Honor for his bravery at Iwo Jima, and you can read more about his sacrifice here.
 In 2015, the Giants inducted him into the team’s Ring of Honor.